-This setting only applies if Enable Presence and Allow Checkout are enabled.
+This setting only applies if Enable Presence and Enable Check-out in Manager are enabled.
 This will give you a button on the Checked-out tab of the roster, where you can mark someone who was checked out as being present again.